 - Type of Overseas Program – Language study is the only required element, so please be sure to check that box at least.

 - Proposed Overseas Affiliation Type – Select the option(s) that best describe your overseas host(s).

 - Primary Proposed Overseas Affiliation Name – Choose the name of the primary overseas host institution from the drop-down menu.
-If your sponsor is not listed, email firstname.lastname@example.org with a link to the website of the program.
+If your sponsor is not listed, just enter the most accurate name for the overseas host.

 - Other or Additional Proposed Overseas Affiliation(s) – List the names of all other overseas affiliate institutions, such as internship hosts or other academic institutions.

 - Letter of Affiliation – Upload letter(s) from overseas host institutions, especially those related to major research projects.
 You may include multiple letters of affiliation but will need to combine them into a single PDF document.

 - Enter Domestic Start Date and End Date (if applicable) and Overseas Start Date of your program and End Date of that or any subsequent Boren-funded overseas study.
 The maximum award amount for which you are eligible will be listed when those are entered.